The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 October to February are the best months to visit.
 When the monsoon ends in late September, the fresh air drives in.
 It was hot in the noon, but still delightful to walk around the city.
 In February, Bhuj is already burning in the noon.
 These are the best months for outdoor activities.

-April to June are not the best time to visit desert areas since the temperature ascends to as high as 39 Celsius.
-It might be a good time for camping or visiting the coastal area.
+April to June are not the best times to visit desert areas since the temperature rises to as high as 39 °C. It might be a good time for camping or visiting the coastal area.

 July to September’s monsoon cools down the air a little bit.
 The wave is strong during the monsoon in the Arabian Ocean.